 We can assume that when people find they can instantly update their favorite works, they will jump in with a vengeance as they have on Wikipedia and some free software projects.
 The number of people engaged in art will go sharply up; imagine if you could be even the least of the students in Michelangelo's studio?
 Perhaps the word studio will be reclaimed as a place for intensive reflection and creation, rather than referring to a corporation that throws the efforts of a staff into a grinder and emerges with a commercial product.

 The new media is not as conducive as the old inner-expressive culture to individuation, but more conducive than mass-media culture to independent and analytical thinking.
-People ask themselves what they could do to change the artwork; this awareness of potential empowers them in a different way from the texts of the past.
+People explore themselves when wonderful how to change the artwork; this awareness of potential empowers them in a different way from the texts of the past.

 The imagery of Internet media is probably even less realistic than the romantic moments, gun battles, or hospital scenes in the twentieth-century mass media.
 But the participation of many people in creating the media undermines its hypnotic danger, making the artifice behind the imagery more obvious.
 When anyone can potentially help construct an online reality, its becomes less of a medium for controlling viewers' reactions to the world and more an expression of their own experiences.